JoelGamer/JoelGamer/README.md

 ### <div align="center">I'm JoelGamer, a full-time full-stack developer, working remotely since 2019 🚀</div>

-- 🔭 I’m currently working on [BusPatrol](https://www.buspatrol.com)
+- 🔭 I’m currently working at [BusPatrol](https://www.buspatrol.com) and [YOUVISA](https://youvisa.com.br)
+  - YOUVISA as CTO using Rails and Next.JS
+  - BusPatrol as Full-Stack Developer using Rails

 - 📕 Passionate in learning Ruby and Typescript